Professional brand and networking Thought Leadership and Content Creation

 No. In your "digital office," you control who gets your time and energy.
 Replying to every critic makes every voice seem equally important, and they are not.
 Only reply if it helps you explain your professional standards to the people actually paying attention to you.
 If a comment is just trying to make you angry, ignoring it is smart use of your time.

-Your peers don't judge you based on whether you have critics; they judge you based on how you handle them.
-By using "Story Control," you shift attention from the insult to the information.
+Your peers don’t judge you based on whether you have critics; they judge you based on how you handle them.
+"Story Control" shifts attention from the insult to the information.
 When you answer with the same calm you use in a board meeting, you show that your authority is stable.
-Being professional isn't avoiding conflict; it’s handling it perfectly.
+Being professional isn’t avoiding conflict; it’s handling it perfectly.
+If negative feedback has already affected how others see your brand, our guide on handling negative feedback on your personal brand covers the recovery process.

-A client, even a tough one, wants a fix or to understand something better.
-A troll only wants an emotional reaction.
-If the person attacks who you are instead of what you said, they are not a client.
-You don't have to act professional toward someone who isn't.
-Treat these as "unimportant noise" that is outside the scope of your work.
+A real critic wants a fix or a better understanding.
+A troll wants an emotional reaction.
+If the person attacks who you are instead of what you said, they are not a critic.
+You don’t owe a professional response to someone who isn’t behaving professionally.
+Treat these comments as noise outside the scope of your work.

 Focus on what truly matters.

 Your professional reputation isn't something weak that needs constant defense; it's a valuable asset that needs smart protection.
-By stopping your defensive actions and starting to manage your story, you stop reacting to noise and start running your online image like a professional meeting.
+Stop reacting to noise.
+Managing your own story — rather than defending against every attack — means running your online image like a professional meeting, not a public fight.
 Your years of experience should be your defense, not something that makes you scared.
 Don't let a few loud voices stop you from using the authority you worked your whole career to build.

 Take Back Your Story